yochaigal/cairn/resources/monsters/bat-vampire.md

 # Bat, Vampire

-3 HP, 8 STR, bite (d8)
+3 HP, 6 STR, 14 DEX,  bite (d8)

-- Big, flying mammals with nocturnal habits that nest in caves.
+- Large, nocturnal mammals that feed on the blood of their victims.
-- Unaffected by darkness or blinding effects, blinded by magical silence or constant loud noises.
+- Unaffected by darkness or blinding effects.
+Loud noises and holy rituals may frighten them.
-- Recover 1d4 HP after biting a victim that has blood.
+- **Critical Damage**: Recovers full STR and HP if the target has blood.